 The Latest: Feminist protest, blank ballots in French vote

-Voters across France are choosing a new president in an unusually tense and important election that could decide Europe's f... .
-Femen activists lower a banner protesting against Marine Le Pen's FN party in Henin-beaumont, northern France, Sunday, May 7, 2017.
+A Femen activist is led away by French police in Henin-beaumont, northern France, Sunday, May 7, 2017.
+Voters across France are choosing a new president in an unusually tense and important election that could decide Europe's future, making a stark choice between pro-business progressive candidate Emmanuel Macron and far-right populist Marine Le Pen.

 Discussions